updates2mqtt¶

 Updates2MQTT perioidically checks for new versions of components being available, and publishes new version info to MQTT.
 HomeAssistant auto discovery is supported, so all updates can be seen in the same place as Home Assistant’s own components and add-ins.

-Currently only Docker containers are supported, either via an image registry check, or a git repo for source (see Local Builds).
+Currently only Docker containers are supported, either via an image registry check (using either v1 Docker APIs or the OCI v2 API), or a git repo for source (see Local Builds), with specific handling for Docker, Github Container Registry, Gitlab, Codeberg, Microsoft Container Registry, Quay and LinuxServer Registry, with adaptive behaviour to cope with most others.
 The design is modular, so other update sources can be added, at least for notification.
 The next anticipated is apt for Debian based systems.

 Components can also be updated, either automatically or triggered via MQTT, for example by hitting the Install button in the HomeAssistant update dialog.
 Icons and release notes can be specified for a better HA experience.
 See Home Assistant Integration for details.